TACDMPC/TACDMPC/README.md

  **Transformer Actor–Critic with a differentiable MPC step.**

-TACDMPC implements an Actor–Critic architecture where the policy operates in order to optimize the OCP weights and delegates the first control action to a differentiable Model Predictive Controller.
-Unlike the original paper that employs an MLP critic, here the critic is a small Transformer that processes a short history of states and actions.
+TACDMPC implements an Actor–Critic architecture where the actor embeds a differentiable MPC layer.
+The MPC cost matrices ``Q`` and ``R`` are learned online and updated via back‑propagation.
+The critic is a small Transformer built with the `transformers` library.

 ## Overview